csc-training/high-level-gpu-programming/exercises/sycl/02-vector_add/Readme.md

 In this exercise, we will explore various memory models.

-## Memory management using Buffers and Accessors
+## I. Memory management using Buffers and Accessors

 Use the skeleton provided in `vector_add_buffer.cpp`.
 Look for the **//TODO** lines.